 What is Essex Pedal Power?

-Essex Pedal Power is a community-based bike project which will allow residents in Harwich and Dovercourt to loan a new bike free of charge.
+Essex Pedal Power is a community-based bike project which will allow eligible residents in Harwich and Dovercourt to apply for a new bike free of charge.
 The scheme will provide low cost, sustainable travel modes to key communities within Harwich and Dovercourt, increasing access to employment opportunities, higher and further education opportunities via access to the train station and key local services in nearby locations.
-The programme plans to distribute over 600 bikes which will have a significant impact on the activity levels of local people, improving participants health and wellbeing.
-Only 3% of people cycle regularly in Essex, although it is a popular form of travel and leisure.
+The programme will be launching in residents in Harwich and Dovercourt in May 2023, with plans to distribute 600 free bikes throughout 2023 and 2024.

 How do I apply for an Essex Pedal Power bike?